smartlook/smartlook.github.io/_docs/sdk/android.md

 Use: `markViewAsSensitive(View view)`

 You can mark sensitive views to be hidden from recordings.
 EditTexts and Webviews are hidden by default.
+In case you are using Webview for rendering of non-sensitive information, feel free to temporary allow their recording: `enableWebviewRecording(boolean enable)`

 ### Recording marking